randomstring/WeasleyClock/README.md

 What each sector of the clock face means:

 * **Home** The home state is triggered by the Home Assistant Life360 integration.
-I have a defined geo-fenced area that when we are inside that region, we are considered home.
+I have a defined geo-fenced area, when we are inside that region, we are considered home.
 I also use the Home Assistant Unifi integration to identify when members of the family are connected to the home WiFi network.
 Additionally, I can identify which WiFi access points (APs) they are connected to.
-This provides some granularity as to where on the property they are.
+This provides some granularity as to where they on the property.
 The system can tell if someone is in the shop, in the main house, or outside in the garden.
-In fact, I use the clockwise half of the Home sector to indicate someone is in the main house and the counter-clockwise half to indicate someone is in the shop.
+I use the clockwise half of the Home sector to indicate someone is in the main house and the counter-clockwise half to indicate someone is in the shop.

 * **Lost** This is a catch-all state for when someone is stationary, not at home, and is not at one of the named locations of School or Work.
 The clock hand varies its location within the sector depending on how far from home they are.
 The closer to home, the closer the hand inches towards the Home sector.
-The position within the the Lost sector varies on a logarithmic scale to give a finer grain detail when closer to home.
+The position within the Lost sector varies on a logarithmic scale to give a finer grain detail when closer to home.

 * **In Transit** This indicates the family member is on the move.